 And I would have said, hell yeah, you don't have to study that.

-They found a way to reverse aging, and I'm going to tell you exactly how.
+And I'm going to tell you exactly how.

-That's the name of the monkey, macaque.
+That's the name of the monkey, Macau.

-So if you want to talk about macaque, this would be the place to do it.
+So if you want to talk about Macaque, this would be the place to do it.

 They're monkeys, damn it.

-They're monkeys, people, they're monkeys.
+They're monkeys.

 Clean up your mind.